Over the weekend, I mentioned that I was in Seattle with my mom for one of our one-on-one trips.

 That fall, my mom and I went to New Orleans and it was the BEST trip.

-We stayed in an old plantation, ate dinner with a French family, visited the aquarium, toured the Mardi Gras museum, wandered the Garden District, and consumed our body-weight in praline patties.
+We stayed in a beautiful bed and breakfast, ate dinner with a French family, visited the aquarium, toured the Mardi Gras museum, wandered the Garden District, and consumed our body-weight in praline patties.

 My mom’s sister joined us for part of the trip, and that made it even more fun – I felt like one of the adults, instead of a kid barging in on grown-up time, and I’ve always felt close to my aunt since then.